Airline Deregulation Act: History

 In 1970 and 1971, the Council of Economic Advisers in the Nixon administration, along with the Antitrust Division of the United States Department of Justice and other agencies, proposed legislation to diminish price collusion and entry barriers in rail and trucking transportation.
 While the initiative was in process in the Ford administration, the Senate Judiciary Committee, which had jurisdiction over antitrust law, began hearings on airline deregulation in 1975.
 Senator Edward "Ted" Kennedy took the lead in the hearings.

 The committee was deemed a friendlier forum than what likely would have been the more appropriate venue, the Aviation Subcommittee of the Commerce Committee.
 The Ford administration supported the Judiciary Committee initiative.

 In 1977, President Jimmy Carter appointed Alfred E. Kahn, a professor of economics at Cornell University, to be chair of the CAB.
 A concerted push for the legislation had developed from leading economists, leading think-tanks in Washington, a civil society coalition advocating the reform (patterned on a coalition earlier developed for the truck-and-rail-reform efforts), the head of the regulatory agency, Senate leadership, the Carter administration, and even some in the airline industry.
 The coalition swiftly gained legislative results in 1978.

+On November 9, 1977, President Carter signed the Air Cargo Deregulation Act.
+Deregulating the air cargo business was seen as less controversial.
+The measure allowed any existing interstate scheduled cargo carrier, including commuter carrier, to fly air cargo anywhere within the 50 states (with certain restrictions on Alaska) and largely charge what they wanted.
+After a year, any other citizen of the US could apply for a certificate to do the same.
+A substantial beneficiary was Federal Express, as this allowed the then-young company to operate large aircraft (e.g. Boeing 727s).
+It had previously been restricted to flying Dassault Falcon 20 aircraft.

 Dan McKinnon would be the last chairman of the CAB and would oversee its final closure on January 1, 1985.